Skip to Content

 At this point you'll probably have too many bits and too many headlines.
 That's OK because you will be cutting out the unnecessary ones in the next step: 4.
 Slash everything else.

-Inverted pyramid principle
+Tip: Inverted pyramid principle

-Pöttker, H. (2003) "News and its communicative quality: the inverted pyramid - when and why did it appear?"
+H. Pottker (2003) "News and its communicative quality: the inverted pyramid - when and why did it appear?"
 Journalism Studies, vol 4. no. 4

 Where to find out more